suzannaakins/readme-generator/finalREADME.md

+## Usage
+Install Inquirer

 ## Contributing
-sakj
+It's good to go!

+## License
+This project is licensed under the MIT License.

 ## Tests
 To run tests, run the following command: npm test

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at aslkehj.
+If you have any questions about the repo, open an issue or contact me directly at suzanna@gmail.com.
-You can find more of my work at github.com/lasjd.
+You can find more of my work at github.com/suzannaakins.